PaulSchiretz/pgl-backup/README.md

 ### Retention Policy Examples

-Here are a few example policies you can use in your `pgl-backup.conf` file.
+Here are a few example policies you can use in your `pgl-backup.config.json` file.
 The best policy depends on how much data you are backing up and how much disk space you have available.
 For many use cases, a simple policy of keeping 2 daily, 1 weekly, and perhaps 1 monthly backup is more than enough.